 The prosecutor must show that the person who was deceived also relied on the false statement of fact.
 If the person did not take any action based upon the false information but instead just kept it in their head, the prosecutor may have a hard time proving the victim suffered damages.

-Speaking with an Anne Arundel Fraud Lawyer
+Speak with an Anne Arundel Fraud Attorney Now

 If you have been charged with fraud in Anne Arundel, reach out to a criminal defense lawyer specializing in fraud today.
-Fraud convictions have serious consequences and by having an attorney represent you could make a huge difference in the outcome of your case.
+Fraud convictions have serious consequences and having an attorney represent you could make a huge difference in the outcome of your case.

 Whether you are being charged with a misdemeanor or felony, a qualified fraud lawyer could fight to reduce the charges against you and protect your rights throughout the legal process.